 Disclaimer: I get a small commission at no additional cost to you when you make a qualified purchase under the affiliate links.

 - Soy Sauce.
-Amber-colored, filled with umami.
-This is going to be the base of our sauce.
-If you’re confused with the variety of soy sauce available in grocery stores, just get the light or regular soy sauce.
-Some brands that I like are Sempio and Kikkoman.
+This is the savory base of the sauce.
+With the variety of soy sauces available, get the light or regular soy sauce, I recommend Sempio or Kikkoman.

 - Sugar.
-The sweetness will balance the salty flavor of the soy sauce.
+The sweet component that will balance the savor of the soy sauce.

 - Sesame Oil.
 For a nutty and earthy finish, and always a great complement to soy-based sauce.

-TIP: For best results, marinate the beef for 24 hours.
-If pressed for time, an hour will do.
-This is also great for meal prep.
-Make a big batch of sauce and beef to marinate, portion them, and store them in the freezer, so you can have bulgogi anytime!
+Marinate the beef for 24 hours for best results.
+If pressed for time, 30 minutes to an hour will do.
+Bulgogi is also great for meal prep—you can make a big batch of marinated beef, portion it, and store it in the freezer, so you can have bulgogi anytime!

 How to Cook Bulgogi?

 - Pan Frying.
-Personally, I like pan frying better because the marinade gets reduced, the fat will render from the beef, and it creates a wonderful sauce that I like to put on the rice.
+Pan frying, on the other hand, allows the marinade to reduce and the fat to render, then it creates a wonderful sauce that I like to put on rice.
+This is my favorite method!

 The best way to serve beef bulgogi is with some freshly cooked rice where you drizzle all that sauce.
-On the side, you can have kimchi and other banchans, as well as some vegetables such as lettuce and sliced peppers.
-For the sauce, don’t forget the ssamjang!
+On the side, the best soup to complement it is Soybean Paste Soup.
+You can have kimchi and other banchans, but mainly I recommend you serve this with lettuce, sliced garlic, and jalapeños.
+And for the sauce, ssamjang!
 With these, you can make a ssam or bulgogi lettuce wraps.

-Ssam is way of wrapping lettuce with layers of rice, kimchi, pepper, ssamjang, and of course bulgogi.
+Ssam is lettuce-wrapped layers of rice, kimchi, pepper, ssamjang, and of course bulgogi.
 Kinda like a Korean burrito, and you eat it all in one bite!
-Personally, though, I like pouring all the bulgogi sauce into the rice and just downing it like that.
+This is the authentic Korean meal experience!

-For leftovers, you can use the remaining beef as a topping to Japchae and Bibimbap, or you can make it a filling for Kimbap or Bulgogi Quesadilla!
+For leftovers, you can use the remaining beef as a topping to Japchae and Bibimbap, or you can make it a filling for Kimbap or Bulgogi Grilled Cheese!

 Other classic Korean recipes you may like: